CleanToGather/cleantogather-front/README.md

 npm install
 npm start
 ```
-Runs the app in the development mode.<br />
+The application started in development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ## Learn More